catan2001/facial-recognition-using-hog-and-dlib_fhog/ESL/README.md

 The first step in the ESL design process is understanding how your programs functions work and identifying which parts of the program are the slowest.
 This can be achieved by using **profiling tools**, which analyze the performance of each function in your program.
 The function with the highest execution time is typically the best candidate for hardware integration to achieve faster performance.

+> [!NOTE]
-**NOTE:** When using profiling tools, it’s ideal to work with a program that minimizes branching.
+> When using profiling tools, it’s ideal to work with a program that minimizes branching.
 Ideally, you want a single function to dominate execution time (e.g., taking up 90% of CPU processing time) to simplify hardware translation and optimization.

 ### Tools Used:
 - [Callgrind](https://valgrind.org/docs/manual/cl-manual.html)